pointel-com-br/www.pointel/public/pibook/Desenvolvimento de Software - Especificações JEE ( JPA, EJB, JSF, JMS e JTA ) , JVM. Hibernate ( Parte 2 ).md

 sessão.
 Decorem isso: são objetos que mantém o estado entre as chamadas de métodos.

 / 51

-Item.
 1. Create

-Item.
 2. Dependency injection, if any

-Item.
 3. PostConstruct callback, if any

-Item.
 4. Init method, or ejbCreate<MÉTHOD>,

 if any PrePassivate

 I callback, if any

 Does Not F

 Exist I

-Item.
 1. Remove

-Item.
 2. PreDestroy callback, if any

 Ready